Garden Tomb: Reception by Christian denominations

 Due to the archaeological issues the Garden Tomb site raises, several scholars have rejected its claim to be Jesus' tomb.
 Author and explorer Paul Backholer concludes the emphasis on feelings in evangelical circles, has encouraged many to ‘feel’ the Garden Tomb is the location, despite evidence to the contrary.
-However, despite the archaeological discoveries, the Garden Tomb has become a popular place of pilgrimage among Protestants including, in the past, Anglicans.
+However, despite the archaeological discoveries, the Garden Tomb has become a popular place of pilgrimage among Protestants including, Anglicans.
 As such, St. George's Anglican Cathedral was built 200 yard away from the Garden Tomb.

 The Garden Tomb has been the most favoured candidate site among leaders of the Church of Jesus Christ of Latter-day Saints.

-Major Christian denominations, including the Roman Catholic and Eastern Orthodox Churches, do not accept the Garden Tomb as being the tomb of Jesus and hold fast to the traditional location at the Church of the Holy Sepulchre.
+Major Christian denominations, including the Roman Catholic, Evangelical-Lutheran, and Eastern Orthodox Churches, do not accept the Garden Tomb as being the tomb of Jesus and hold fast to the traditional location at the Church of the Holy Sepulchre.
+Directly adjacent to the Church of the Holy Sepulchre is the Church of the Redeemer, marking a Lutheran presence at the site.

 The British author, barrister and civil servant, Arthur William Crawley Boevey (1845–1913) produced for the Committee of the Garden Tomb Maintenance Fund in Jerusalem an introduction and guidebook to the site in 1894.
 The booklet has subsequently been revised and enlarged on several occasions, including by Mabel Bent in the early 1920s.